 Plans

 Township staff and consultants also held a public “Town Hall” meeting at Gwynedd Mercy University on February 19, 2026.
 The meeting provided residents with an opportunity to learn more about the plan and offer feedback in advance of the public hearing and anticipated adoption.
-At this time, no formal written comments have been received.
-However, key themes from the town hall discussion included concerns about traffic, interest in redevelopment along Bethlehem Pike, and questions regarding “high-density” housing depicted in a conceptual redevelopment illustration included in the plan.
+Key themes from the town hall discussion included concerns about traffic, interest in redevelopment along Bethlehem Pike, and questions regarding “high-density” housing/mixed-use depicted in a conceptual redevelopment illustration included in the plan.

 Sidewalks and Trails Strategic Plan